sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_dashboard.md

   * `type` - (Required) Configure the visualization type in the timechart, can be `lines`, `stackedArea`, `stackedBar`

+* `format` - (Optional) Configure query formatting.
+It's optional due to backward compatibility.
+If no format block is provided, default one will be used.

+  Nested scheme for `format`:
+  * `input_format` - (Required) Input data format, must match the selected input unit. 'auto' is not allowed except for dashboard libraries.
+For example: `MiB`
+  * `display_format` - (Required) Overrides display data format, must match the selected input unit. 'auto' is allowed and default.
+For example: `KiB`
+  * `y_axis` - (Required) Selects which YAxis to be used for displaying over a timechart.
+  * `decimals` - (Optional) Max number of decimals to be displayed for each datapoint.
+  * `null_value_display_mode` - (Optional) Defines the timechart behavior for missing data points.
+For example: `nullGap`
+  * `min_interval` - (Optional) Minimum interval to be used as a replacement of the $__interval variable in PromQL queries.
+For example: `60s`
 ### share

 A dashboard can be shared by creating one or more `share` blocks.